First Aid Nursing Yeomanry

-The First Aid Nursing Yeomanry (Princess Royal's Volunteer Corps) (FANY (PRVC)) is a British independent all-female registered charity formed in 1907 and active in both nursing and intelligence work during the World Wars.
-Its members wear a military-style uniform, but it is not part of the Regular Army or Army Reserve; members do not train at Sandhurst, nor do they hold a commission.
+The First Aid Nursing Yeomanry (Princess Royal's Volunteer Corps) (FANY (PRVC)) is a British independent all-female registered charity which primarily provides surge relief to civil and military authorities in an emergency.
+It was formed in 1907 and was active in both nursing and intelligence work during the World Wars.

-Formation
+Its members dress in British military-style uniforms and ranks, however it is not part of the Regular Army, or Army Reserve, nor is it part of any branch of the Armed Forces; its members are designated as civilians.
+Their 'officers' do not train at Sandhurst nor do they hold the King's commission.
+Its members are unpaid volunteers who pay membership fees to the charity to take part in training and qualifications.

+History

 It was formed as the First Aid Nursing Yeomanry in 1907 as a first aid link between the field hospitals and the front lines, and was given the 'yeomanry' name as its members were originally mounted on horseback.
 Unlike nursing organisations, the FANY saw themselves rescuing the wounded and giving first aid, similar to a modern combat medic.
 Their founder, Sergeant Major, later Captain, Edward Baker, a veteran of the Sudan Campaign and the Second Boer War, felt that a single rider could get to a wounded soldier faster than a horse-drawn ambulance.
-Each woman was trained not only in first aid but signalling and drilling in cavalry movements.
+Each woman was trained not only in first aid but also in signalling and drilling in cavalry movements.
 The original uniform was a scarlet tunic with white facings, a navy-blue riding skirt with three rows of white braid at the bottom and a hard-topped scarlet hat with black-leather peak.
 The uniform gradually became more practical and less flamboyant, including importantly, a divided skirt to allow public riding astride.
 By 1914 it consisted of a khaki tunic, khaki skirt and a khaki solar topee.
 Shortly after their arrival in France, at the beginning of the First World War, the topee was discarded in favour of a soft bonnet, the hard topee proving impractical for driving an ambulance with a low canvas roof.

 Early leaders of the FANY included Grace McDougall and Lilian Franklin, "The Boss".